Trump grants clemency to 143 people in late-night pardon blast

 Trump ultimately decided against a series of other controversial pardons that he had also been considering, including for WikiLeaks founder Julian Assange, ex-NSA contractor Edward Snowden and the president’s own personal attorney, Rudolph W. Giuliani, who has not been charged with a crime but whose consulting business has come under scrutiny as part of an investigation by federal prosecutors in Manhattan.

-Trump had also considered pardoning Sheldon Silver, the powerful former Democratic speaker of the New York State Assembly convicted of corruption who held deep ties to the real estate community.
-But the final list did not have his name.
+Trump had also contemplated pardoning Sheldon Silver, the powerful former Democratic speaker of the New York State Assembly who was convicted of corruption.
+But the final list did not include his name.

-And he decided against a pardon for the star of the Netflix reality show “Tiger King,” known as “Joe Exotic,” despite such optimism from the zookeeper’s camp that they stationed a stretch limo near the prison where he is incarcerated to squire him home if his pardon were granted.
+And the president decided against a pardon for the star of the Netflix reality show “Tiger King,” known as “Joe Exotic,” despite high optimism from the zookeeper’s camp — his supporters stationed a stretch limo near the prison where he is incarcerated to squire him home had his pardon been granted.

-Trump had for weeks queried aides, friends and others associates about whether they’d like a pardon, reasoning that his political enemies are likely to investigate anyone associated with his administration after he leaves office.
+For weeks, Trump had queried aides, friends and associates about whether they’d like a pardon, reasoning that his political enemies are likely to investigate anyone associated with his administration after he leaves office.

 The process by which the final list came together was scattershot but ostensibly led by Cipollone, his White House counsel, who repeatedly sought to talk the president out of some of pardons he considered particularly problematic, aides said.
 Many of those acts of clemency that Trump did grant were recommended by his daughter Ivanka Trump, her husband Jared Kushner and Alice Johnson, the woman whose own sentence for a drug conviction was commuted by Trump in 2018 following lobbying by the celebrity Kim Kardashian West.

-Aides were still prepping a news release and potential pardons after 11 p.m. on Tuesday, trying to discern which ones Trump had signed.

-Trump has enjoyed the wide latitude the nearly unfettered constitutional power and in recent days, as his term came to a close, appeared to use lengthy discussions over whom to pardon as a distraction from thinking about his election loss.
-Aides described a last-minute scramble on Wednesday, with the mercurial president still weighing individual cases and lawyers racing to prepare the paperwork.
+Trump relished his pardon powers and in recent days, as his term came to a close, appeared to use lengthy discussions about who deserved clemency as a distraction from thinking about his election loss, officials said.

+Aides described a last-minute scramble Tuesday, with the mercurial president still weighing individual cases and lawyers racing to prepare the paperwork as the night grew late.
+Officials were still prepping a news release about potential pardons after 11 p.m., trying to discern which ones Trump had signed.
+The final list was released after 1 a.m.
+Wednesday.

 Among those who received clemency was Dwayne Carter Jr., better known as the rapper Lil Wayne, who pleaded guilty in December to carrying a loaded gold-plated .45 caliber Glock handgun from California to Florida on his private jet.
-He was barred from owning the gun due to past felony convictions including a previous weapons charge.
+He was barred from owning the gun due to past felony convictions, including a previous weapons charge.
 He had not yet been sentenced.

+Trump also commuted the sentence of Salomon Melgen, a West Palm Beach eye doctor who was sentenced in 2018 to 17 years in prison, accused of stealing $73 million from Medicare by persuading elderly patients to undergo unnecessary procedures.

+Separately, Melgen had been accused of bribing Sen. Bob Menendez (D-N.J.) to intercede on behalf of his behalf in the Medicare investigation.
+Menendez, who denied the charges, was indicted on corruption charges but his 2017 trial resulted in a hung jury and the Justice Department dropped the case.

 Trump’s final round of clemency also included commutations of the sentences of a number of nonviolent drug offenders whose requests were championed by criminal justice reformers.